Treaty Ports in China 1557-1999

 The Chinese Republican movement was fueled by a rising tide of resentment of this slicing up of China ‘like a melon’.
 They could see that the numerous enclaves posed an obstacle to national integration and sought their immediate return to Chinese rule.
 When the Republic was founded in 1912, the up-swelling of anti-foreign sentiment led to riots.
 The new republican regime swept away the old laws that had given some legitimacy to demands for Extra-Territoriality.
 China was a new modern state and treaty ports were now an anachronism.
 Britain after some military posturing voluntarily gave up Hankou, Hubei and Jiujiang, Jiangxi.
 There then followed other cities: Zhenjiang, Jiangsu; Xiamen, Fujian and Weihaiwei, Shandong in 1930.

 In the 1920s, even though Chiang Kaishek wanted all foreign run territory returned to China his reliance on foreign aid weakened his position.
 It was only when the Allies needed China to throw her weight against Japan that they conceded ground.
-In 1943 the Allied leaders at the Cairo conference ➚ agreed to the return of all foreign enclaves on Allied victory.
+In 1943 the Allied leaders at the Cairo conference ➚ agreed to the return of all foreign enclaves on victory back to China.
 Although full control was lost, the foreign powers still maintained a high level of control particularly in Shanghai.
 It was Mao's PRC that put an end to all foreign influence, shutting the doors to the rest of the world for over 20 years.

 Development of Treaty ports in maps